Host FAQs

 Students are matched with hosts based on a number of different criteria, including subject interests, placement location and student and host availability.
 Due to the nature of the programme, unfortunately we cannot guarantee all host applications will be successfully matched with students.

 To maximise your chances of being matched to a participant, try to answer all questions accurately and provide as much detail as possible.
 It is especially important to select appropriate keywords, to help describe your subject area.
 It is also crucial to be as accurate as possible when selecting your availability and to let us know if your availability changes.
 Make sure your bio introduces you and your work in a way that is accessible to students who may have limited knowledge of your field.
-Try to apply early and if you’re unsure about anything, contact us via [email protected].

 What is the expected time commitment for hosting a placement?